Introduction to discontinued services in Microsoft Azure

 This article provides a list of discontinued services in Microsoft Azure, as per the Azure service lifecycle.
 This includes services and features which have been discontinued, retired or deprecated.
 The below list shall be continuously be updated with latest updates from the Azure side.
 Many of these services involve migration of Azure ASM-type (Azure Service Management) classic resource migration to the equivalent Azure ARM-type (Azure Resource Management) resources.
-The article also contains a separate list will all deprecated protocols in Azure, for instance discontinued support for TLS v1.0 or v1.1.
+The article also contains a separate list will all deprecated protocols for discontinued services in Microsoft Azure, for instance discontinued support for TLS v1.0 or v1.1.

 Please note that it would be good to periodically check the Azure updates channel for any posts which include the “Action Required” phrase, in order not to miss any Azure service retirement which could result in downtime or operational issues for your infrastructure, apps and data: https://azure.microsoft.com/en-us/updates/?query=Action%20required.